TalhaWarrior/qb-calculator/README.md

 4. **Exponential and Root Operations:**
    - Base raised to power of any number (^)
    - nth Root calculation
+5  ** Logarithmic Calculations
+   - Calculate Logarithm Of A Positive Real Number To Any Base

 ## Usage